the-hempcoin-foundation/SilentDragon/README.md

 HempPAY contacts a few different external websites to get various bits of data.
     * coingecko.com for price data API
-    * XXX for explorer links
-    * dexstats.info for address utilities
+    * dexstats.info for address utilities + explorer links

 This means your IP address is known to these servers.
 Enable Tor setting in HempPAY to prevent this, or better yet, use TAILS: https://tails.boum.org/